How to Define Your Brand Voice: Frameworks, Examples, and a Practical Guide

 | Expert | We share knowledge generously and clearly | We never use jargon to sound smart or gate-keep information |

-| Witty | We find clever angles and unexpected turns of phrase | We never force jokes, use puns, or sacrifice clarity for cleverness |
+| Witty | We find clever angles and unexpected turns of phrase | We never force jokes, pile on puns, or sacrifice clarity for cleverness |

 Building Your Brand Voice Guide: Step by Step